 Programs can complete our enrollment request form, available on our website.
 Only one representative per program should complete this request.
 All programs, even those that do not meet the priority criteria, are encouraged to complete a request for enrollment.

-We had more than 2,000 classrooms sign up to use STREAMin3 during the 2022-2023 school year.
-This first group received:
+We had approximately 4,000 classrooms sign up to use STREAMin³ during the 2022-2024 school years.
+These classrooms received:

 - Printed curriculum guides.

 - A set of children’s books to use with the curriculum.